 Visiting Inland Empire for amazing culinary experiences

 EAT Marketplace in Temecula is run by Chef Chef Leah di Bernardi.
 She teaches, she mentors, she helps, she changes how people think of food and she cooks real food that’s REALLY good for you but also tastes GREAT.
 She’s my new hero.
 While visiting with her, we tried her Vegan donuts and I thought I’d died and gone to heaven.
 I had no idea Vegan food could taste as good as what she makes.

 I also enjoyed visiting Finca Céleste farm.
 Owned by Frenchman Laurent Triqueneaux, who is originally from Normandy, he came to California 25 years ago.
 We met him in town and he invited us up the hill to his farm where we were able try all kinds of fruit fresh from the trees.
 His wife also made the best chocolate tart I’ve ever had.
 If you see him in town at the market, make sure you stop to buy something!!

-While the group was ziplining in the town of Wrightwood, I visited Wrightwood Brewing Company.
-They have such delicious beer for such a small town.
-I was blown away!
-It would be so nice if I could find these at my local store.
-That’s the best part about traveling though, finding things you can’t just get at home!
+And…. while the group was zip-lining in the town of Wrightwood, I checked out the craft beer scene in town.
+I was blown away!!
+It would be so nice if I could find these at my local store in NYC.
+But that’s the best part about traveling, finding things you can’t just get at home!

 Visiting Inland Empire for the diversity of the landscapes